 - Create a blog on your website and update it regularly with new, interesting content.
 Comment on anything that will interest visitors, and cover diverse topics including developments in the publishing industry.
 Here’s our blog!

-- Respond to comments and questions on your blog in a timely manner; and welcome and type of ideas offered in comments.
+- Respond to comments and questions on your blog in a timely manner, and welcome any type of ideas offered in comments.

 - Add keywords to your blog posts and follow a DIY SEO plan.

 - Guest blog on other popular blogs as a published author promoting one’s book.
 This can be particularly effective for novel promotion when you guest blog on special interest genre blogs.

 - Allow guest bloggers on your blog as a way to reciprocate your book promotion efforts.

 - Create an RSS Feed if you don’t already have one, and burn it on Feedburner.com.
 This will allow you to obtain statistics about your readers.

 - Submit your blog to blog directories related to being an author, your genre, etc.

 - Create a Facebook page geared toward you as an author – not your personal life.
 Take a look at ours here.

 - Give fans the option to post their book reviews, testimonials, comments, and questions to your Facebook page.

 - Create a Twitter account to tweet updates about new books, book tours, book trailers, media coverage of you and your book, etc. For example, here’s our Twitter page.

 - Use Twitter hashtags for events, news, promotions, etc.